 02.02 Inspection Schedule.

-A majority of inspection is conducted before the licensee enters the PEO to support completion of the review in sufficient time for licensees to make any necessary corrections to their AMPs before entering the PEO.
-Attachment 1 of contains a listing of the expiration dates of the original operating licenses for all plants. , the inspection may be performed in phases to accommodate the licensee’s implementation schedule, with the potential issuance of separate inspection reports.
-Performing inspection using a -phase approach is a recommendation and not a requirement.
+A majority of the IP 71003 inspection is conducted before the licensee enters the PEO to support completion of the NRC’s review in sufficient time for licensees to make any necessary corrections to their AMPs before entering the PEO.
+Attachment 1 of IP 71003 contains a listing of the expiration dates of the original operating licenses for all plants.
+Since the implementation of this procedure is expected to occur at different time frames relative to the start of the PEO of each unit, the inspection may be performed in four phases to accommodate the licensee’s implementation schedule, with the potential issuance of four separate inspection reports.
+Performing the IP 71003 inspection using a four-phase approach is a recommendation and not a requirement.

 Phase I: This portion of the inspection is likely to occur during the second to last and/or last refueling outage before the licensee enters the PEO.
 The inspectors will observe the implementation of select AMPs and activities described in the license conditions, UFSAR supplement, TLAAs and regulatory commitments, as well as any testing or visual inspections of SSCs which are only accessible at reduced power levels.
-Those SSCs may be located inside the containment and other high radiation areas. inspection may occur at each unit of a multi-unit site.
+Those SSCs may be located inside the containment and other high radiation areas.
+The Phase I inspection may occur at each unit of a multi-unit site.

 Phase II: This portion of the inspection is likely to occur three months to a year prior to the licensee entering the PEO depending on the licensee’s implementation schedule of outages and license renewal activities.
-Phase of the inspection is intended to be a one-time major team inspection per site.
+Phase II of the inspection is intended to be a one-time major team inspection per site.
 However, for multi-unit sites, subsequent Phase II inspections may be conducted, as deemed necessary by regional management.
 Subsequent Phase II inspections at multi-unit sites may not require the same level of effort as the Phase II inspection for the first unit.

-The inspectors will assess the adequacy and effectiveness of the implementation and/or completion of the programs and activities described in the regulatory commitments, UFSAR supplement program descriptions, TLAAs, and license conditions, as well as evaluate the need for any additional follow-up inspections under inspection procedure or as part of the reactor oversight program (ROP).
+The inspectors will assess the adequacy and effectiveness of the implementation and/or completion of the programs and activities described in the regulatory commitments, UFSAR supplement program descriptions, TLAAs, and license conditions, as well as evaluate the need for any additional follow-up inspections under the IP 71003 inspection procedure or as part of the reactor oversight program (ROP).

-Phase III: portion of the inspectionafter the licensee enters the PEO in accordance with the implementation schedule for the license conditions, AMPs, TLAAs and commitments for license renewal.
-Phase of the inspection is intended to review the implementation of license conditions, regulatory commitments, TLAAs and AMPs with implementation schedules that extend into the PEO.
-Additionally, hase may be implemented to review corrective actions for issues of concern identified during Phases I and II inspections.
+Phase III: If it is deemed necessary at the conclusion of the Phase II inspection, the Phase III portion of the inspection would likely occur after the licensee enters the PEO in accordance with the implementation schedule for the license conditions, AMPs, TLAAs and commitments for license renewal.
+Phase III of the inspection is intended to review the implementation of license conditions, regulatory commitments, TLAAs and AMPs with implementation schedules that extend into the PEO.
+Additionally, Phase III may be implemented to review corrective actions for issues of concern identified during Phases I and II inspections.